 Chart the course of your Sunday school year using a timeline.

 Put up a large piece of butcher paper at the beginning of the year, and mark off a few defining events such as the first day, holidays, and spring break.
 At the end of each month, give each child two sticky notes and ask them to write two ways they’ve grown closer to Jesus that month.
 One at a time, each child can place his or her notes on the timeline and explain their significance.
 At the end of the exercise, thank God for the kids and the way he’s worked in their lives to help them grow.

 Summer Idea #9: Late Summer Tea Party

 Delight the little girls in your children’s ministry with an old-fashioned tea party especially for them.
 Use these tips to make your afternoon or evening tea party a wonderful success.

-• Pretty Please-Instruct the girls in proper etiquette for an old-fashioned tea party.
+Instruct the girls in proper etiquette for an old-fashioned tea party.
 Hold your spoon straight up and down to stir the sugar into your tea, so it doesn’t hit against the sides of the cup.
 Unfold your napkin and make it into a triangle.
 Place the napkin in your lap with the point of the triangle over your knees.
-Use only the folded-over portion to wipe your mouth-that way it doesn’t touch your clothes and keeps you clean.
-Use good table manners-no reaching, gossiping, or getting angry.
+Use only the folded-over portion to wipe your mouth so it doesn’t touch your clothes and keeps you clean.
+Use good table manners.
+No reaching, gossiping or getting angry.